Denis-Kazakov/asr/README.md

 Due to limited memory, only one transcription container is allowed to run at a time so they all use the same port (3001).

+NLP models that can run on GPU (Stanza) are forced to run on CPU to minimize container loading/unloading as their workload is much smaller than speech recognition.
+Only one sentence tokenizer is allowed to run at a time to save RAM, so their ports are also the same (3002).

 ## Docker
 Build context for all transcribers is the app folder, e.g.:
 ~/MyCode/PyCharm/ASR/app$ docker build -t faster_whisper:0 -f ./transcribers/faster_whisper/Dockerfile .